Back

 Cleaning, Sanitation & Maintenance for HTST Systems; Participants Will:

 A pre-test will be administered to determine the incoming knowledge base of course participants on HTST concepts.
-A post-test will be given at the end of the course addressing materials covered in the training.
-Participants must receive a passing grade on the post-test in order to receive a Certificate of Completion that is recognized by NY State as meeting the training requirement for the Broken Seal Program.
+At the end of the course, a post-test will address materials covered in the training.
+Participants must receive a passing grade on the post-test to receive a Certificate of Completion that is recognized by NY State as meeting the training requirement for the Broken Seal Program.

 A Certificate of Completion for this workshop is also required to satisfy the pasteurization course requirement (alternative is the vat pasteurization course) for those enrolled in a Cornell Dairy Foods Certificate Program.
-As part of the Certificate Program, questions pertaining to materials covered in this course will be asked in the final exam and is required for completion of the respective certificate programs for fluid milk, cultured products and cheese.
+As part of the Certificate Program, questions pertaining to materials covered in this course will be asked in the final exam, which is required for completion of the respective certificate programs for fluid milk, cultured products, and cheese.

 Agenda